SPUR (San Francisco organization): History

 Ultimately, 883 businesses and 4,729 households were displaced and 2,500 Victorians were demolished during the Western Addition project that SPUR spearheaded.
-Today it is widely acknowledged that these projects, and others like them across the country, were detrimental to cities as they resulted in the destruction of tight-knit communities and the displacement of people of color, especially African Americans.
-In 1977, reflecting a growing focus on fiscal policy and an awareness of the failures of Modernist planning practices, the organization was renamed to the San Francisco Planning and Urban Research Association.
+In 1977, the organization was renamed to the San Francisco Planning and Urban Research Association.

-The group has helped shape some of the most important planning decisions in the region, from the founding of the Bay Area Rapid Transit system to the preservation of the Golden Gate National Recreation Area.
-In addition to shaping policy at the local level, SPUR has developed state legislation to advance affordable housing, sustainable transportation and renewable energy.
+Public Transportation

+In the early 1970s, amidst growing public dissatisfaction with the deteriorating service of the San Francisco Municipal Railway (Muni), SPUR launched an in-depth investigation into the transit system's myriad problems and, on March 1, 1973, published the report Building a New Muni.
+It described Muni's state as "unacceptable" and detailed issues ranging from unreliable and unpleasant vehicles to systemic underfunding that hampered effective management and maintenance.
+The report included recommendations to address these failures, famously calling for transit to be recognized as an essential public service, like schools and fire departments, for which referring to a "deficit" is nonsense.
+On March 19, 1973, the San Francisco Board of Supervisors, in response to SPUR's demands, adopted the Transit-First policy.

 Current activities

 Over the years, the organization has grown to more than 6,000 members and has diversified its focus, analyzing subjects from sea-level rise and renewable energy to food security and guaranteed income programs.
 SPUR also provides annual analysis and voting recommendations on California, San Francisco San José and Oakland ballot measures.

-In June 2009, SPUR moved into new headquarters at 654 Mission Street.
-This location houses the majority of SPUR's staff, as well as a gallery and meeting space for SPUR's regular hosted talks.
+The organization has connection with government and corporate forces giving it influence.
+Leftist activists sees it as a villain due to such influence.